Bioconductor/bioconductor.org/content/help/package-vignettes.md

 *Term of use for the vignettes*: You are welcome to use these materials for instructional purposes.
-However, you may not include these in separately published works (articles, books, websites).When using all or parts of the Bioconductor course materials (slides, vignettes, scripts) we would appreciate it if you would cite the authors and refer your audience to the Bioconductor website.
+However, you may not include these in separately published works (articles, books, websites).
+When using all or parts of the Bioconductor course materials (slides, vignettes, scripts), we would appreciate it if you would cite the authors and refer your audience to the Bioconductor website.